guide for how to build a window cornice

 Now grab both 4 inch pieces and drill two pocket holes on one side of the board, spacing them out closer to top and bottom.

 Step 3.
-Build the frame with DIY cornice boards
+Build the Wood Frame

 First, mark the center of the window (if yours is the same size as our windows, it would be 17 3/8 inches).